wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 export default handler;
 ```

-Inside we need to imports types for req and res, also import cors and runMiddleware from our helpers folder, and I think we didn't create that function yet , so let's do it now.
+Inside we need to imports types for req and res, also import cors and runMiddleware from our helpers' folder, and I think we didn't create that function yet , so let's do it now.

 ```ts
 // helpers/middleware.ts